slindenberg/rss_ticker/README.md

 # RSS Ticker with Flutter

-> No one likes RSS tickers, but I do. :D
-> This is an approach to create a mostly UI-based app with AI only (Github Copilot).
-I'm not gonna write a single line of code in this project.

 ## Goals

+### Done

 - Working RSS ticker, that shows news headlines.
 - Headlines should be clickable and open a browser with the related article.
 - Feeds should be updated automatically.
 - Ability to add and remove RSS or Atom feeds easily.
-- Options to change appearence and behavior.
+- Options to change appearance and behavior.
-- Should work on Mac, Windows or Unix desktops.
+- Should work on Mac, Windows or Linux desktops.

-### Nice to have
+### Todos

 - Autostart
 - Very low memory footprint

-## TBD

 ## Appendix